 Example: “I trust you with everything.
 I promise to keep my faith in you and your good judgement.
 So much so, I’ll keep asking you to choose my outfits until death do us part.
 I know it drives you nuts that I can’t dress myself, but believe me, you have better style than I could ever hope to have.
 If we left it to me, I’d wear my basketball shorts to dinner with our friends.”

-And see how suddenly we have a picture of him in his basketball shorts at dinner?
-For sure, this has pre-empted a “he would!” from his intended.
+And see how suddenly we have a picture of them in basketball shorts at dinner?
+For sure, this has pre-empted a “YESSS!” from their intended.
 Some light-hearted banter or heckling during vows is a big tick in my books!

 I promised this would be a foolproof guide and it wouldn’t be without giving you the structure or format to put these ideas into ready to roll personal vows.